If you want to replicate the kinds of backlinks your competitors have, you’ll need to learn from the content on their site that attracted their links.

 Analyzing Internal Links

-As with all of our reports, this data can easily be exported to excel, CSV, or CSV semicolon so you can organize your research.
+As with all of our reports, this data can easily be exported to Excel or CSV so you can organize your research.